lighttransport/tinyusdz/README.md

 See [tests/fuzzer](tests/fuzzer) .
 For building fuzzer tests, you'll need Meson and Ninja.

+#### Web platform(WASM) and sandboxed environment(WASI)

 If you need to deal with arbitrary USD files from unknown origin(e.g. from internet, NFT storage.
 Whose may contain malcious data), it is recommended to use TinyUSDZ in sandboxed environment(RunC, FlatPak, WASI(WASM)).
-Run in WASI is recommended at the moment(please see next section).
+Run in WASI is recommended at the moment.

-#### Web platform(WASM) and sandboxed environment(WASI)

 TinyUSDZ does not use C++ exceptions and can be built without threads.
 TinyUSDZ supports WASM and WASI build.
 So TinyUSDZ should runs well on various Web platform(WebAssembly.
 No SharedArrayBuffer, Atomics and WebAssembly SIMD(which is not yet available on iOS Safari) required) and sandboxed environment(WASI.
 Users who need to read various USD file which possibly could contain malcious data from Internet, IPFS or blockchain storage).